-Your brain is no different from the rest of your body in this way; just as muscular or cardiovascular development depends largely on recovery periods, so too does focus.
+Your brain is no different from the rest of your body in this way.
+Just as muscular development depends on recovery periods, so too does focus.

 In other words, one track minds are a good thing.

-Both Deep Work and Nir Eyal’s book Indistractable dive into the psychology here, but the gist is this: switching tracks exhausts mental energy, creates friction, and leaves you less productive.
+Both Deep Work and Nir Eyal’s book Indistractable dive into the psychology here.
+But the gist is this: switching tracks exhausts mental energy and creates friction.
 Every.
 Time.

 The illusion of multitasking is that you’re getting more done.

-Put first things first, to quote the 7 Habits crowd.
-For example, our Marketing Manager, Irena, schedules all of her meetings and conference calls on Mondays and Tuesdays.
-This allows her to plot out the week’s priorities, so she can give her full attention to executing those plans Wednesday through Friday.
+...to quote the 7 Habits crowd.
+For example, our marketer Irena schedules all her meetings and calls on Monday or Tuesday.
+This lets her plot out the week’s priorities.
+Then, she can give her full attention to executing the plans Wednesday through Friday.

 This applies on the day-to-day level, too.

-We both save the more menial stuff (checking emails, any sort of uploading or data entry) for later, when we don't need as much brain juice.
+I also save the more menial stuff (checking emails, any sort of uploading or data entry) for later, when I don't need as much brain juice.
 In fact, I get about 80% of my most important work done before lunch.
 The rest is just breaking rocks.